pepollms/tracker/_doc/operations.md

 The system uses the Git version control[^git_version_control].
 The system uses a GitHub account to host the project repository and to host the static web pages.

-Currently, the link `https://github.com/rmaicle/vtracker` is used to host the static web pages.
+Currently, the project `vtracker` is hosted on GitHub using the user account `rmaicle`.
+It could be accessed via browser at `https://github.com/rmaicle/vtracker`.

 For production, a new account must be used.